iSHAREScheme/iSHARESatellite/INSTALL.md

 ```
 Your node is now on the iSHARE HLF network!

-## 9. <a id="deploy"> Deploy the UI, middleware and keycloak applications </a>
+# <a id="deploy">9.
+Deploy the UI, middleware and keycloak applications </a>

 **Note: Steps to configure Private key (of the eIDAS) certificate in production environment could differ to accommodate your organizations policies. <br> For test environments currently we configure the private keys in VM itself which is not very secure.
 But since we issue you test eIDAS certificates it is usually no issue.
 Please contact us if you wish to configure private keys differently.**

-The table below describes the variables that are new, and will be defined in this section.
+The table below describes the variables that are new, and you will define in this chapter.
 | **Environment Variables** | **Description**                                                                                                                                                                    |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `UIHostName`              | DNS name of Application UI.
 Ex: `mysatellite.example.com`.
 Base URL of your satellite application.
 This name should be unique.                                                       |